m4dzix/currency-converter-react/README.md

 3. Enter the amount (This is a necessary step).
 4. Click on the button - `PRZELICZ`.
 5. You can see value of the currency.
-6. If you want to see the website where the exchange rates come from, click on the link: `exchangeratesapi.io`.
+6. If you want to see the website where the exchange rates come from, click on the link: `exchangerate.host`.
 The website will be open in the new tab.

 ![howToUseGif](src/currencyActions.gif)